wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

  of Enhancements.

 ### &nbsp;Purpose
-Create an online checkers game.
+Create an online checkers game that users can play in their browsers.
+The interface should be easy to use and playing a game should be seamless and simple.
+Additionally, enhancement features should be added to increase user interaction.

 ### &nbsp;Glossary and Acronyms